LiterallyKG3/LED-Strips-Mind-Control/README.md

 ### 5. Record your LED Remote's IR Codes
-Using Thonny or mpremote, run the `ir_r` script and press the buttons on your LED remote pointing it at the receiver.
+Using Thonny or mpremote, run the `ir_r.py` script and press the buttons on your LED remote pointing it at the receiver.

 >[!NOTE]
-> If your strip doesn't use NEC-8, change `NEC_8` in the commented lines in `ir_r` to the protocol your LED Strip uses.
+> If your strip doesn't use NEC-8, change `NEC_8` in the commented lines in `ir_r.py` to the protocol your LED Strip uses.

 <br>